 I think we bloggers often times only come to our blog readers with the best we have to offer.
 The writer drafts, edits, composes a final draft, and then humbly lays their offer before the public throne.
 Well, I thought I'd share a do that's NOT like that at all.
 You see, everything really is 20/20 in hindsight.
-We have ideas, we start on them, and sometimes they end up nowhere near what we thought they'd be.
-It's life, I suppose. :)
+And sometimes we end up nowhere near where we thought we would. :)

-So...here's how this disaster began.
+So...here's how it began.
 A pony tail. (sound: DUM DUM DUM) Looks innocent enough (prolly should have stopped here), but the plot thickens.
 Keep looking if you dare.

-Then I separated the pony into 6 (should be equal) sections and started making corkscrews (but you could do braids or twists or whatever you fancy when making your own disaster).
+Then I separated the pony into 6 (equal) sections and started making corkscrews (but you could do braids or twists or whatever you fancy).

 YAY!
 They're done, should be a piece of cake from here (Mmm, cake sounds really good).